-AMUN's Conference Services is an all-purpose information station.
-Here you can find information such as a list of nearby restaurants, places of worship, things to do in your free time in Chicago, and information pertaining to the Conference.
-The Conference Services staff is able to answer your Conference-related questions and will have available extra Conference handouts.
-Conference Services is also the place to purchase all your exciting souvenirs to help you remember your great experience at AMUN.
-Conference Services can be found in the main hallway on the third floor of the hotel, near many simulations and conference offices.
+AMUN's Conference Services is the all-purpose information hub for representatives and faculty.
+Come visit us on the Ballroom Level to find helpful information about nearby restaurants, places of worship, tourist information about Chicago for your free afternoon, and all things related to the Conference.
+The staff will be able to answer your Conference-related questions and will have extra Conference handouts and handbooks available.
+Conferences Services is also the place to purchase exciting AMUN memorabilia to commemorate your AMUN experience.